Published on November 22nd, 2017 | by Ruben3

 Visiting Bodegas Lustau

 Last week I had a short break in Sevilla with my family.
-A very last-minute decision, at first I didn’t even realize that I would have to host this year’s Sherry Twitter Tasting from Spain… We would only have a rental car for one day and the beach had to play a big role, so one bodega visit was the best I could get.
+A very last-minute decision, at first I didn’t even realize that I would have to host this year’s Sherry Twitter Tasting from Spain… We would only have a rental car for one day and the beach had to play a big role (little daughters, you know), so one bodega visit was the best I could get this time.
 I contacted Bodegas Lustau for different reasons: they have impressive buildings, they have a few new wines that I wanted to try, and they are also involved in seasoning barrels for the whisky industry.
 I’ve been intrigued by the relationship between sherry bodegas and whisky distilleries for a long time and I wanted to clear up a few things.

 Juan explained that Lustau owns two vineyards, one with Palomino Fino (Montegilillo vineyard to the North of Jerez, in the pago Carrascal) and a second vineyard Las Cruces in Chipiona where they grow Moscatel grapes.